 - You also need to make sure your kid doesn’t touch your handlebars.
 These bike seats have their own handles for your child.
 It’s fun for a kid to hold onto your handlebars but can cause an accident, so just make it a rule that your kid can’t touch the handlebars you use to steer the bike.

-- Your kid needs to understand they can’t lean in either direction.
+- Your kid needs to learn not to lean far in either direction.
 It could turn your bike into traffic or off the trail, and can even knock your bike down.

-- A kid can’t sit on the seat when there’s no adult on the bike.
-It may be possible if you have an unusually solid stand holding up your bike, but on every bicycle I’ve tried, the bike would topple over and hurt the kid.
+- A kid can’t sit on the seat alone on the bike (without an adult holding it up).
+It may be possible with a really solid stand (like a double stand) holding up your bike, but on every typical bike I’ve tried, the bike would topple over and hurt the kid.

-- The best way to get on the bike and off is to get on the seat, then lift the kid on.
+- The best way to get on the bike is to get on the seat, then lift the kid on.
 You can also teach the kid how to climb on themselves.